syncfusion-content/maui-docs/MAUI/Popup/layout-customizations.md

             return popupContent;
         });

-       // Adding ContentTemplateTemplate of the SfPopup
+       // Adding ContentTemplate of the SfPopup
         sfPopup.ContentTemplate = contentTemplateView;
 	}